KColagiovanni/coding_exercise_interview_practice/README.md

-# coding_exercise_interview_practice
+# Coding Exercise Interview Practice
-Typical Coding Exercises used inInterviews
+Typical Coding Exercises used Interviews:
 * Reverse a string.
 * Convert roman numeral to number and number to roman numeral.
 * Start the Fibinacci sequence from a given number.